Quantum Theory is Wrong

 Quantum theory is the only one which unites the corpuscular and undulatory dual character of matter in a logically satisfactory fashion.

-Whenever the positivistically inclined modern physicist hears such a formulation his reaction is that of a pitying smile.
+Whenever the positivistically-inclined modern physicist hears such a formulation his reaction is that of a pitying smile.

-He says to himself: “there we have the naked formulation of a metaphysical prejudice, empty of content, a prejudice, moreover, the conquest of which constitutes the major epistemological achievement of physicists within the last 25 years.
+He says to himself: “there we have the naked formulation of a metaphysical prejudice, empty of content.
+This conquest of this prejudice is the major epistemological achievement of physicists within the last 25 years.
 Has any man ever perceived a ‘real physical situation’?
+How can a reasonable person still believe that he can refute our essential knowledge by drawing up such a bloodless ghost?”

 Let us assume a radioactive atom of definite average decay time at a specific location.
 It emits a lighter particle.
 By following Gamow, we replace the rest of the atom by a space of atomic order of magnitude, surrounded by a closed potential energy barrier which, at a time t = 0, encloses the particle to be emitted.

-In elementary quantum mechanics this is designated by a Psi-function in 3 dimensions, which at the time t= 0 is different from 0 only inside of the barrier, but which, for positive times, expands into the outer space.
+In elementary quantum mechanics this is designated by a Psi-function in 3 dimensions, which at the time t = 0 is different from 0 only inside of the barrier, but which, for positive times, expands into the outer space.

 This Psi-function yields the probability that the particle, at some chosen instant, is actually in a chosen part of space (i.e., is actually found there by a measurement of position).